-Marcus Autism Center treats 5,500 children with autism and related disorders each year.
+Marcus Autism Center treats children with autism and related disorders.
 For a busy parent looking to enroll his or her child into the largest autism center in the country, the enrollment and treatment processes can be overwhelming.
 It’s up to Kevin Jennings, Program Coordinator at Marcus, to take some of the stress of beginning autism treatment off the parents’ shoulders and help them navigate the process.
-Kevin works with families on developing financial plans, coordinates grants for those who qualify, negotiates with insurance companies and assesses availability to help get new patients into treatment.
+Kevin works with families on developing financial plans, coordinates grants for those who qualify, manages more than 2,200 patient calls each month, negotiates with insurance companies and assesses availability to help get new patients into treatment.

 5:30 a.m.
 Kevin’s a morning person, and he’s usually up before the sun.
 “I like to start my day early and take time for myself before going into work.
 I’m also